"Rome Italy Colosseum should be on your list of

 Its original name was Amphitheatrum Flavium or the Flavian Amphitheatre.
 It is also called the Colosseo or the Coliseum.

 If you have heard about this impressive building but were not sure where in Italy the Colosseum is…you are very lucky to find out it is right there, in Rome, once the heart of the Roman Empire, today - the capital city of Italy.

 If you still haven't booked your cruise but you know you want to visit Rome Italy Colosseum, the port of Civitavecchia is the name you should be looking for on the cruise itinerary list.

 Yes, it is located on the east bank of Tiber, in the valley between Palatine, Esquiline and Caelian hills of Rome.
 It is situated in what is today considered the historic center of Rome (everything within the Aurelian walls).

 It is located right next to the ancient Roman forum.
 If you know that a forum of any typical Roman city was both the physical as well as commercial, religious, economic, legal and political centre then yes, the Colosseum was in the centre of Rome and still is, close to all the other touristy areas.

-It is about 2.5 miles from the Vatican, 1.25 miles from Spanish steps and 1 mile from the famous Roma Termini train station (one of the two train stations you can get off at if taking a train from the port of Civitavecchia) or taking the shuttle bus from Civitavecchia.
+Rome Italy Colosseum is about 2.5 miles from the Vatican, 1.25 miles from Spanish steps and 1 mile from the famous Roma Termini train station (one of the two train stations you can get off at if taking a train from the port of Civitavecchia) or taking the shuttle bus from Civitavecchia.